Metsanpeitto/Metsanpeitto/README.md

 ## I'm a Developer, Builder, and enthusiast of Cybernetics and Nature!!

-- 🔭 I'm currently enrolled in the Microverse Bootcamp!
+- :blue_book: I'm currently enrolled in the Microverse Bootcamp!
 - 🌱 I’m always learning
-- 👯 I’m looking to collaborate with other content creators
+- :star: I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- :dizzy: 2021 Goals: Build my workshop
-- ⚡ Fun fact: I love designing electronics and I live in a tiny village
+- :robot: Fun fact: I love designing electronics and I live in a tiny village

 ### Connect with me: